hot-glue-for-rails/hot-glue/README.md

   }
 ```

-To set the labels, use another class-level method that is a hash of keys-to-labels using a method named the same name as the enum method but with `_labels`
+To set the labels, use a class-level method that is a hash of keys-to-labels using a method named the same name as the enum method but with `_labels`

 If no `_labels` method exists, Hot Glue will fallback to using the Postgres-defined names.
 ```
 def self.status_labels
     {
-      pending: 'Is Pending',
+      pending: 'Is currently pending',
-      active: 'Is active',
+      active: 'Is really active',
-      archived: 'Is Archived',
+      archived: 'Is done & archived',
       disabled: 'Is Disabled',
       waiting: 'Is Waiting'
     }
 ```

-Now, your labels will show up as defined in the `_labels` ("Is Pending", etc) instead of the database-values.
+Now, your labels will show up on the front-end as defined in the `_labels` ("Is currently pending", etc) instead of the database-values.

 # VERSION HISTORY

 #### TBR
 - Attachments!
 Please see the new flag `--atachments` under the "Special Features" section

 - Fixes to downnesting

 - `--stacked-downnesting` — The Layout Builder now can stack downnesting portals instead of putting them side-by-side.
 When stacked, there is no limit to how many you can have and the entire stack takes up 4-bootstrap columns.